paritytech/capi/Readme.md

 At a birds-eye view, **there are two distinct versions of the Capi developer experience**:

 - [A "dynamic" DX](./_/assets/dynamic_dx.md) for developers who do not have ahead-of-time knowledge of which chain(s) they are targeting.
 Their programs must reflect on chain capabilities and derive transcoders at runtime.
-- [A "statically-generated" DX](./_/assets/static_dx.md) for developers who know which chain(s) they are targeting.
+- [A statically generated DX](./_/assets/static_dx.md) for developers who do know which chain(s) they are targeting.
 These developers use the Capi CLI to generate efficient, type-safe bindings to chain resources.

 Both of these DXs are powered by [an underlying functional effect system](./_/assets/effects.md), inspired by [Zio](https://zio.dev/) and [EffectTS](https://github.com/effect-ts).
-Such systems abstract over computation (in our case network interactions) such that it can be reduced and cooperatively scheduled (among other optimizations).
+These systems abstract over computation (in our case network interactions) such that it can be reduced and cooperatively scheduled (among other optimizations).
 Effects also offer type-safe error handling, dependency injection and a pleasant, functional-feeling DX.

 ## Testing